Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Monstrous humanoids eat, sleep, and breathe.

+### Movement Modes
-**Movement Modes:** Creatures may have modes of movement other than walking and running.
+Creatures may have modes of movement other than walking and running.
 These are natural, not magical, unless specifically noted in a monster description.